 With all these facts being said and done, how then will the chance of having this disease be lessened or diminished*?
 Keep in mind that it’s never too late to start a healthy lifestyle.

-Although knee osteoarthritis cannot be prevented all the time as there are some are caused by increase* in age or are hereditary, experiencing it during the early stage of adulthood, 50 years and below, can be suppressed and in a way will help you enjoy life more.
+Although knee osteoarthritis cannot be prevented all the time as there are some are caused by an increase* in age or are hereditary, experiencing it during the early stage of adulthood, 50 years and below, can be suppressed and in a way will help you enjoy life more.

 What to do now?

-Engaging into physical activities will surely help a lot.
+Engaging in physical activities will surely help a lot.
 By this, we mean doing an exercise for 15 minutes a day or an hour of an athletic activity done thrice a week.
 There are also exercises that are done particularly to ease tensions in the knees.
 This includes doing a quadriceps stretch in standing position, a calf stretch, a leg raise exercise, step-ups and doing a reclining hamstring stretch.
-Remember how knee osteoarthritis is being associated to obesity?
+Remember how knee osteoarthritis is being associated with obesity?
 Shedding some pounds will free your joints from the extra pressure of excess weights.

 If wearing of shoes with heels is unavoidable, here are some few tips from Dr. Natalie A. Nevins, an osteopathic physician from California.
 Carefully choose those shoes with lower heel height and can provide support to weight balancing.
 As much as possible, avoid those stilettos.
 Ensure that the shoes have soft insoles and that you are wearing just the size that fits you so that it gives less pressure on your toes and knees.
 As much as practicable, wear high heeled shoes only on those days that standing and walking around is less required.
 If space allows, you can bring along an extra pair of flats that you can use for your walking activities.
 Another thing to do is to never forget to have some leg and feet stretching.
 This will definitely help a lot.